-These IT entities (like the NTP server) should be physical protected in order to ensure that no one can attack them or steal information.
+These IT entities should be physical protected in order to ensure that no one can attack them or steal information.

 The TOE supports the following hardware, software, and firmware components in its operational environment.
 All of the following environment components are supported by the TOE.